-Make sure that you have or can get the rocket motors you plan to use with your design at the Finals, or change your design to suit the engines that you can get.
+Make sure that you have or can get the rocket motors you plan to use with your design at the Finals, or change your design to suit the motors that you can get.
 Some teams have problems with very slow liftoffs that make their rocket vulnerable to tipping over in flight ("weathercocking") in windy conditions.
 This is the result of an inadequate thrust-to-weight ratio for the rocket.
 If the average thrust of your motor(s) in Newtons (the unit of measurement of thrust that is labeled on the motor) is not greater than 20 times the liftoff weight of the rocket in pounds, then your rocket is underpowered and may weathercock.
-For example if you are using 3 Estes D12 motors, the average thrust is 3 x 12 = 36 Newtons.
-36 divided by 20 is 1.8, so this cluster of three motors should provide enough thrust for safe liftoff of a rocket weighing up to 1.8 pounds.
-One D12 cannot safely lift more than 0.6 pounds.
-This is а rough rule of thumb for in safe rocket your use design, not a rule that we will enforce at the Finals.